-High costs, low speed and insufficient transparency are just some of the key challenges associated with cross-border settlement.
+High costs, low speed and insufficient transparency are just some of the key challenges associated with cross-border settlements.

 The funding of obligations is an inexact science.
 Banks seek to rely, at least in part, on inbound receipts to fund their payments.
 But, historically it has been challenging to predict when funds will arrive, and in what sequence.
 Even when the agent bank has received inbound funds, this is often not immediately apparent to the payments teams who frequently operate on the basis of top-of-day, batch-based information.
 Due to these constraints, these teams lack real-time (or even intra-day) visibility of their current funding positions.